-- Monday-Friday: 8:00 am to 5:00 pm - 15-minute walk-in appointments are available when regular classes are in session.
-Check out our website for the most up-to-date information.\
+- Monday-Friday: 8:00 am to 5:00 pm - 15-minute walk-in appointments and peer student advisor consultations are available when regular classes are in session.
+Virtual appointments are available upon request.
+For the most up to date information, visit: careerdevelopment.nd.edu. - Virtual appointments are available upon request.